Elefants-in-the-financial-market/Collateral-Assets-Dashboard/README.md

 Folders:
 - `src/`: contains all R-files to generate the analysis and plots
-- `pages/`: contains Rmd-files for website-subpages eg. old-reports,...
+- `pages/`: contains Rmd+html-files for website-subpages eg. old-reports,...
-- `plot/`: contains current plots for this day
+- `plots/`: contains current plots for this day
 - `_site/`: automatically generated when `rmarkdown::render_site()` is called.
 Contains exportable and viewable html

 Files: